teetotum/react-attached-properties/README.md

 # usage with TypeScript

-You can use the AttachedProperties pattern with TypeScript; you need to declare the property setters as additional members of your container component.
+You can use the AttachedProperties pattern with TypeScript.
+You either need to declare the property setters as additional members of your container component, or you rely on the type inference capabilities of the TypeScript compiler.
+View the following two examples to see both approaches.

-The following example shows how the `DropdownButton` from the [examples](https://github.com/teetotum/react-attached-properties/tree/master/examples) can be enriched with type declarations:
+The following example shows how the `DropdownButton` from the [examples](https://github.com/teetotum/react-attached-properties/tree/master/examples) can be enriched with type declarations for the property setters:
 ```jsx
 import React, { useState, useRef } from 'react';
 import type { FunctionComponent, HTMLAttributes } from 'react';